thoughtbot/maybe_haskell/book/functor/choices.md

 constructor.
 This is important because the value we're given is type `Maybe a` and we must return type `Maybe b`.

-This allows the internals of our system to be made of functions that take and return normal, non-`Maybe` values, but still "pass along the `Maybe`" whenever we need to take a value from some source that may fail and manipulate it in some way.
+This allows the internals of our system to be made of functions (e.g. the `f` given to `whenJust`) that take and return normal, non-`Maybe` values, but still "pass along the `Maybe`" whenever we need to take a value from some source that may fail and manipulate it in some way.
 If it's there, we go ahead and manipulate it, but return the result as a `Maybe` as well.
 If it's not, we return `Nothing` directly.

 ```haskell
 whenJust (+5) actuallyFive